jonasdieker/jonasdieker.github.io/_pages/about.md

 ---

 ![Illustration](/images/IMG-5076.jpg){: .align-right width="300px"}
-My primary interests lie broadly in computer vision and robotics.
-Currently I am looking for Data Science and ML Engineer positions in Europe.
+My primary professional interests lie broadly in computer vision and robotics.
+I have previous experience in generative models, computer vision and robotics (autonomous driving and industrial automation).
+Currently I am looking for full-time challenges in Data Science and Machine Learning in Europe.
 If you think we might be a good fit feel free to reach out to me!

 I recently completed an M.Sc. in Robotics & AI from TU Munich.
 For my master's thesis, which I conducted at UC Berkeley, I researched learning generative models from sparse data.